-She’s a clever girl who knows that having pretty eyes is not all a matter of eye makeup, but also of possessing rested, clear, and sparkling peepers.
-She realizes what gives her eyes that wonderful, lustrous shine, and you should, too.
-This is what it takes: plenty of sleep, sensible diet, and reasonable care from day to day to keep the outlook bright.
+She’s a clever girl who knows that having pretty eyes is not all a matter of eye makeup but also of possessing rested, clear, and sparkling peepers.
+She realizes what gives her eyes that incredible, lustrous shine, and you should, too.
+It takes plenty of sleep, a sensible diet, and reasonable care from day to day to keep the outlook bright.

-But if you believe that with this you have done your duty, you’re a dreamer.
+But if you believe that you have done your duty with this, you’re a dreamer.
 There’s much more to it than that.

-For instance, these winter evenings darkness comes early.
+For instance, these winter evenings, darkness comes early.
 Right?
-If you are busy with a dress pattern or engrossed in a book you seldom notice when the daylight begins to fade.
-Or if mother makes the rounds turning on lamps you may not bother to shift to a better-lighted chair.
-What’s that the lady is saying?
+If you are busy with a dress pattern or engrossed in a book, you seldom notice when the daylight begins to fade.
+Or if mother makes the rounds turning on lamps, you may not bother to shift to a better-lighted chair.
+What’s that the lady saying?
 “You’ll ruin your eyes.”
 She’s so right.

-Too much close work in bad light (the light should be behind and above the head) is, of course, just one small part of the eye story.
-The point is, it can result in eye-strain, and eye-strain, in turn, can produce eyes that are not in the least pretty.
+Too much close work in bad light (the light should be behind and above the head) is just one small part of the eye story.
+The point is it can result in eye strain, and eye strain, in turn, can produce eyes that are not in the least pretty.

 Here are some tips that have to do with the bright and healthy appearance of the eyes.